enoughishan/Image_convo/README.md

 - This project converts a fixed image into a high-density ASCII art representation
 - The ASCII output preserves the original image aspect ratio using intelligent sampling
-- The ASCII art is rendered as **Colored HTML** directly in the browser
 - Colored ASCII characters are used based on original pixel colors
 - The project is implemented using **Python, NumPy, and Gradio**